OCR-D/spec/page.md

   * text of `<pg:TextLine>` must be equal to contained `<pg:Word>`'s text, concatenated with a single space (`U+0020`).
   * text of `<pg:TextRegion>` must be equal to contained `<pg:TextLine>`'s text, concatenated with a newline (`U+000A`).

+**NOTE:** "Concatenation" means joining a list of strings with a separator, no separator is added to the start or end of the resulting string.

 If any of these assertions fails for a PAGE document, it should be considered invalid and not processed further.